 What is SBA 8(a)?

-Small Business Advantage
+SBA: Small Business Administration

 The SBA has determined that 8(a) concerns owned and controlled by economically disadvantaged Indian Tribes are eligible as defined under the stated federal Acquisitions regulation’s Indian Incentive Program.

 Does Calista make donations?
 How do I request a donation?